-The Individual Augmentee process is based on Joint Staff ordered requirements and changes to those requirements requested by theater Combatant Commanders (COCOM).
-USFF responds to these ordered requirements/changes and ultimately produces IA orders and/or order modifications for each Individual Augmentee.
-Evolving conditions on the ground in theater routinely result in the Combatant Commander cancelling mission requirements.
+The Individual Augmentee (IA) process is based on Joint Staff ordered requirements and changes to those requirements requested by theater Combatant Commanders (COCOM).
+USFF responds to these ordered requirements/changes and ultimately produces IA orders and/or order modifications for each IA.
+Evolving conditions on the ground in theater routinely result in the COCOM cancelling mission requirements.
 This can happen when events on the ground make the requirement obsolete, or when a change in strategy or national policy at the highest levels of government alter the military's mission on the ground.
 Currently, the draw-down of forces in Central Asia, is resulting in an increase in the frequency of cancelled IA orders.

 Obviously, mission cancellation can be very disruptive for the affected Sailor.
 The response to a mission cancellation will depend upon: